Search

 DateModelDescriptionVision Transformer?

 2017 JunTransformerA model based solely on an attention mechanism.
-It demonstrated excellent performance on NLP tasks.No
+It demonstrated excellent performance on NLP tasks.

-2018 OctBERTPre-trained transformer models started dominating the NLP field.No
+2018 OctBERTPre-trained transformer models started dominating the NLP field.

-2020 MayDETRDETR is a simple yet effective framework for high-level vision that views object detection as a direct set prediction problem.Yes
+2020 MayDETRDETR is a simple yet effective framework for high-level vision that views object detection as a direct set prediction problem.

-2020 MayGPT-3The GPT-3 is a huge transformer model with 170B parameters that takes a significant step towards a general NLP model.No
+2020 MayGPT-3The GPT-3 is a huge transformer model with 170B parameters that takes a significant step towards a general NLP model.

-2020 JuliGPTThe transformer model, originally developed for NLP, can also be used for image pre-training.Yes
+2020 JuliGPTThe transformer model, originally developed for NLP, can also be used for image pre-training.

-2020 OctViTPure transformer architectures that are effective for visual recognition.Yes
+2020 OctViTPure transformer architectures that are effective for visual recognition.

-2020 DecIPT/SETR/CLIPTransformers have been applied to low-level vision, segmentation, and multimodality tasks, respectively.Yes
+2020 DecIPT/SETR/CLIPTransformers have been applied to low-level vision, segmentation, and multimodality tasks, respectively.

-2021 – todayViT VariantsSeveral ViT variants include DeiT, PVT, TNT, Swin, and CSWin (2022).Yes
+2021 – todayViT VariantsSeveral ViT variants include DeiT, PVT, TNT, Swin, and CSWin (2022).

-Are Transformers a Deep Learning method?
+Are Transformers a Deep Learning Method?

 A transformer in machine learning is a deep learning model that uses the mechanisms of attention, differentially weighing the significance of each part of the input sequence of data.
 Transformers in machine learning are composed of multiple self-attention layers.
 They are primarily used in the AI subfields of natural language processing (NLP) and computer vision (CV).

-Transformers in machine learning hold strong promises toward a generic learning method that can be applied to various data modalities, including the recent breakthroughs in computer vision achieving state-of-the-art standard accuracy with better parameter efficiency.
+Transformers in machine learning hold strong promises toward a generic learning method that can be applied to various data modalities, including the recent breakthroughs in computer vision achieving SOTA standard accuracy with better parameter efficiency.

 Vision Transformer and Image Classification

-However, recent advancements in transformer architecture, which was originally introduced for natural language processing (NLP), have shown great promise in achieving competitive results in image classification tasks.
+However, recent advancements in transformer architecture, which was originally introduced for natural language processing (NLP), have shown great promise in competitive results in image classification tasks.

 Example of classification in medical imaging